-A director must, immediately after becoming aware of the fact that such director is interested in a transaction or proposed transaction with the company, disclose to the board the nature and extent of such director's interest. • Interested director transactions are permissible and may not be legally voided if:
+A director must, immediately after becoming • aware of the fact that such director is interested in a transaction or proposed transaction with the company, disclose to the board the nature and extent of such director's interest.

+Interested director transactions are permissible and may not be legally voided if:

-Subject to the memorandum and articles of incorporation, a director who is interested in a transaction may vote, attend board meetings, sign documents and do any other thing in such director's capacity as a director in relation to a transaction in which such director is interested as if such director was not interested in the transaction provided that such director has made the necessary declarations.
+Subject to the memorandum and articles of - the material facts of the director's interest are transaction may vote, attend board meetings, sign approve the transaction; documents and do any other thing in such director's capacity as a director in relation to a transaction in which such director is interested as if such director was not interested in the transaction provided that such director has made the necessary declarations.